Dr-dyrane/slatechain/documentation/Business_model.md

 **User Flows (Text-Based Diagrams)**

-Here are the user flows for each role, outlining how they interact with SlateChain:
+Here are the user flows for each role, outlining how they interact with SupplyCycles:

 **1. Administrator (Admin)**